use-ink/ink-docs/docs/third-party-tools/openbrush.md

 Traditionally, if you want to do a cross-contract calling in ink!, you need to import the other contract as a dependency in the calling contract's project.

 OpenBrush simplifies the process with the wrapper around traits.
 If you know that the other contract implements a trait, you only need that trait definition and the address of the other contract in order to call a method from the deployed third-party contract.
-The wrapper will automatically generate a generic `{Contract}Ref` definition which you can use to call methods.
+The wrapper is an attribute macro for traits that can be used to automatically generate a callable `{Contract}Ref` implementation.

 The benefits of such mechanism is a functional polymorphism.
 Instead of working with the concrete implementation of the trait as a dependency in you contract, you only interact with its interface.
+That means that you do not need to import other contract's as dependencies to the calling contract.
 If you need to update the implementation of the trait within the calling contract, you only need to replace the called contract address.
+The wrapper does not guarantee that the given address refers to a contract that implements the given trait.

 See [example](https://github.com/727-Ventures/openbrush-contracts#wrapper-around-traits)
 for illustration.